Thomas-Starck/potential-human-excretions-fertilization/README.md

 Associated with a DOI on Zenodo repository https://doi.org/10.5281/zenodo.14591081

+See results in a interactive website on https://thomas-starck.github.io/potential-human-excretions-fertilization/

 Supporting results presented in Chapter 5 of the thesis "Towards a circular management of nitrogen and phosphorus in human excreta: current state, global agricultural potential, and spatial constraint in France", https://theses.fr/s297415

 # Prerequisites